Home - Planet Mars 5

 3-8 May 2020, Les Houches, Ecole de Physique, France

 The workshop “Planet Mars V” will be the fifth edition of a series which has taken place in the Center of Physics in Les Houches since 2003.
 These workshops were organized to bring together senior scientists, young scientists, postdocs and students in order to optimize the analysis and interpretation of space data, and to prepare the community for the best exploitation of forthcoming missions.
 As in the case of the previous editions, the format of the workshop will encourage discussions.
 Leading scientists in the interpretation of data and in modelling processes will present their views on key topics, such as (1) internal structure and magnetism; (2) volcanism, geomorphology, geology, mineralogy and petrology; (3) atmospheric cycles, water history and atmospheric escape.
 Special attention will be given to the prospect of future planetary missions to Mars.
-A session of comparative planetology will also include discussions on Venus, the Earth and Titan.
-Posters from students and scientists are encouraged ; they will be displayed and discussed during dedicated poster sessions and coffee breaks.
+A session of comparative planetology will also include discussions on Venus, Mars, the Earth and Titan.
+Posters from students and scientists are encouraged ; they will be displayed and discussed during a dedicated poster session and coffee breaks.

 The deadline for registration is November 1, 2019.
 Students and postdocs are especially encouraged to register (check the link on the left navigation bar) and to submit a poster.
 As the number of participants is limited to 70, a selection may have to be made by the organising committee.
 The notification will be done by January 15, 2020.